 Students.
 Now that you have a list of accepted organizations, it’s time to start working on your proposal.
-KDE maintains an ideas page which is an excellent starting point, and don’t forget to check our student guidelines.
-I’ve also prepared an article a while ago with a few tips on how to structure your proposal, you might find it useful.
+The KDE community maintains an ideas page which is an excellent starting point, and don’t forget to check our student guidelines.
+Also, last year I published an article with some tips on how to structure your proposal, you might find it useful.

 You can come up with your own idea or base your proposal on something from the ideas page, but either way it’s very important that you get feedback from the team you wish to work with well before the submissions deadline.
 If you have general questions about getting involved with KDE as a Google Summer of Code student you’re welcome to ask on our IRC channel #kde-soc on Freenode, or join the mailing list email@example.com.
 For questions about a specific idea please contact the relevant team (subproject) directly.